kihosk/kiosk-raspberry/README.md

-# B.E.N.J.A.
-Documentation
+# Kiosk raspberry image
-This page contains most basic information about BENJA and its usage.
+This page contains most basic information about Kiosk image and its usage.
 Please note that every supported board might have slightly different setup, hardware acceleration capabilities, or setup.